Treefrog/Handbook/Manual/productivityflags.md

 - iChat (A nice way to time-warp questions directly but still an intrusion)
 - Open office discussion (I do not want to miss anything!)

-We need to start developing stronger team skills for productivity.
+In order to be successful, strong team productivity skills are critical.
 It is not enough to have mutual skill sets that enable us to complete larger works as a group.
 It is not enough to have one another's backs.
-We also need to protect one another's ability to do work.
+We also need to protect one another's ability to do work without being bothered.

 ### Treefrog Today